system-zero/system-zero/data/docs/zs.md

       The fist character in the name should be in [a-zA-Z] range.
 The rest could also be in the 0-9 range or '_'.

       The `NAME' it should be followed by an '='.

-      The value of `VALUE' starts imediatelly after the '=' and end up to the first encountered space.
+      The value of `VALUE' starts imediatelly after the '=' and ends up to the first encountered space.
 It should be composed with characters in the [a-zA-z0-9] range or with any of the '_', '/', ':', '~' characters.
       It can also be surrounded by a pair of double quotes.
 In this case it can